The Royal Ascot Festival

 Racing at the Royal Ascot Festival

-Here is a look at how the schedule usually shakes out, with purses in British pounds and based on the most recent running of the event in question.
+This is how the schedule typically pans out, with purse amounts given in British pounds and based on the latest iteration of each event.

 Day | Race | Age | Distance | Purse |